 (2) A facsimile signature is a reproduction of the filing person's signature.

 (3) A text string signature is a string of characters, preceded and followed by a forward slash (/), selected by the signatory to prove his identity and his intent to sign.

 (4) An enhanced electronic signature is an electronic signature either issued by the EPO or accepted by it.

 The authenticity of documents filed in accordance with Article 5(1) of this decision must be confirmed by means of the certificates of electronic signatures issued or accepted by the EPO.

 Date of filing and date of receipt of documents

-(2) The date of receipt of subsequently filed documents is the date on which they are received at the EPO.
+(3) The date of receipt accorded to documents subsequently filed with the EPO in electronic form is the date on which they were received at the EPO.

 Acknowledgment of receipt

-(2) Where such acknowledgment is not successfully transmitted, the EPO will transmit it by other means without delay, provided it has sufficient information to do so.
+(2) Where such acknowledgment is not successfully transmitted, the office will transmit it by other means without delay, provided it has sufficient information to do so.

-(3) The acknowledgment indicates the identity of the EPO, the date and time of receipt, a reference or application number assigned by the EPO, a list of the files transferred, and a hash value (the message digest).
+(3) The acknowledgment indicates the identity of the office, the date and time of receipt, a reference or application number assigned by the office, a list of the files transferred, and a hash value (the message digest).